afiqzx/arduino_uno_r4_wifi_rust/README.md

 device.

 In this example we'll be using the STM32F3DISCOVERY.
-This board contains an STM32F303VCT6 microcontroller.
+This board contains an R7FA4M1AB microcontroller.
 This microcontroller has:

 - A Cortex-M4F core that includes a single precision FPU

-- 256 KiB of Flash located at address 0x0800_0000.
+- 256 KiB of Flash located at address 0x00004000.

-- 40 KiB of RAM located at address 0x2000_0000.
-(There's another RAM region but for simplicity we'll ignore it).
+- 32 KiB of RAM located at address 0x2000_0000.

+- 8 KiB of Data Flash located at address 0x0x40100000

 1. Instantiate the template.